 Epidemiology including risk factors and primary prevention

 The vast majority of individuals who sustain and survive traumatic brain injury (TBI) beyond the acute stage regain consciousness, although reported incidences of those remaining in VS and MCS for prolonged timed periods vary.
 The annual incidence of VS in the United States is approximately 4200, while that of MCS is unknown.4 In a cohort study of 17,470 TBI patients, 57% experienced initial loss of consciousness, with 12% having persistence of loss of consciousness after acute care; 98% of these patients regained consciousness by the end of subsequent inpatient rehabilitation.5

 Coma is often the result of severe, diffuse, bilateral lesions of the cortex and/or underlying white matter, bilateral thalamic injury, or lesions of the paramedian tegmentum.
 Trauma induced VS is often associated with diffuse axonal injury and severe thalamic degeneration.
 Limited reports in cases of MCS suggest wide variation in underlying anatomic correlates.
-Nontraumatic causes of DOC often involve severe bilateral thalamic pathology and diffuse cortical damage.
+Nontraumatic causes of Disorders of Consciousness (DOC) often involve severe bilateral thalamic pathology and diffuse cortical damage.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 The Coma Recovery Scale – Revised (CRS-R) is the most widely used tool to assess DOC regarding diagnosis and trajectory and is described in the supplemental assessment tools heading below.
 Coma is self-limiting post-TBI, typically lasting no more than 2 weeks in those who survive.
 Afterwards, people may emerge into the VS or MCS.
 Previously, the terms persistent and permanent VS were used to define phases of VS. However, after an analysis of long-term outcomes, it was found that emergence into a higher level of consciousness occurred after a prolonged period following trauma in a substantial minority of those in VS. Thus, the use of “persistent” and “permanent” VS should be abandoned.
-The term “chronic VS” should be used in cases of greater than 3 months in non-traumatic cases and greater than 12 months in traumatic cases.4 Emergence from MCS is signaled by interactive and accurate communication and/or use of functional object(s).
-Recent evidence reveals most people with TBI in a coma recover consciousness in the short term and almost half regain function independence.5 When discussing prognosis with caregivers of patients with a DoC during the first 28 days post injury, clinicians must avoid statements that suggest these patients have a universally poor prognosis4.
+The term “chronic VS” should be used in cases of greater than 3 months in non-traumatic cases and greater than 12 months in traumatic cases.6 Emergence from MCS is signaled by interactive and accurate communication and/or use of functional object(s).
+Recent evidence reveals most people with TBI in a coma recover consciousness in the short term and almost half regain function independence.5 When discussing prognosis with caregivers of patients with a DOC during the first 28 days post injury, clinicians should avoid statements that suggest these patients have a universally poor prognosis.6

 Essentials of Assessment